ponder-lab/Migrate-Skeletal-Implementation-to-Interface-Refactoring/README.md

 ### Installation for Usage

-A beta version of our tool is available via an Eclipse update site at: https://raw.githubusercontent.com/khatchad/Migrate-Skeletal-Implementation-to-Interface-Refactoring/master/edu.cuny.citytech.defaultrefactoring.updatesite
+A beta version of our tool is available via an Eclipse update site at: https://raw.githubusercontent.com/khatchad/Migrate-Skeletal-Implementation-to-Interface-Refactoring/master/edu.cuny.citytech.defaultrefactoring.updatesite.
+Please choose the latest version.

 ### Limitations